Ontario long-term care home lays off 60 unionized workers

 Haley is one of 60 long-term care workers being laid off by the non-profit Durham Christian Homes simply because the home and its residents are relocating to a new building: Glen Hill Terrace Whitby.

 Ultimately, the 60 workers represent the entire bargaining unit of CUPE 2225-06/12.
-A portion of the layoff notices were issued Tuesday to workers’ whose seniority means they require 12 weeks notice.
+A portion of the layoff notices were issued Tuesday to workers whose seniority means they require 12 weeks notice.
 A second group of workers is expecting their layoff notice in four weeks time, according to CUPE Ontario and one of the workers being laid off.

 Their last day of work will be January 31, 2021, according to the notice, a copy of which was acquired by rabble.ca.